GeoTsak314/DaVinci-Scene-Splitter/README.md

 ------------------------------------------------------------------------

-✨ Done!
-You now have a fast, automated scene-splitting workflow for DaVinci Resolve with no intermediate encoding.
+✨ Now you have a fast, automated scene-splitting workflow for DaVinci Resolve with no intermediate encoding.